-This showing will be followed by the Director Laurence Brahm is a global activist, international lawyer, political-economist, author, and chief economist.
+This showing will be followed by the director Laurence Brahm who is a global activist, international lawyer, political-economist, author, and chief economist.

 In 2018, a documentary expedition team followed the historic journey of the “Lotus-Born Master” (also known as Padmasambhava or Guru Rinpoche), who lived in the Himalayas during the Eighth Century.

-In the documentary film, “Searching for Lotus-Born Master,” the expedition team sought to prove the legend to be true.
+In this facinating documentary, the expedition team sought to prove the legend to be true.
 The Lotus-Born Master had eight manifestations depicted in Thangkas, murals and statues across the Himalayas.
 The expedition team sought to decode the quantum energy field behind each manifestation.

-The expedition followed the Lotus-Born Master’s historic journey covering over 20,000 kilometers under extreme conditions, scaling the snow mountains he crossed, finding the sacred lakes where he performed magic, exploring the caves where he engaged in tantric meditation.
+The expedition followed the Lotus-Born Master’s historic journey covering over 20,000 kilometers under extreme conditions, scaling the snow mountains he crossed, finding the sacred lakes where he performed magic and exploring the caves where he engaged in tantric meditation.

 Throughout the journey they conducted interviews seeking the wisdom of great lamas, the knowledge of dedicated scholars, and the science of technology innovators, in verifying the connection between Vajrayana Buddhism and quantum physics.